 Hedge funds are closing this year at a rate not seen since 2009, according to Bloomberg.
 But this Bloomberg article is missing one critical point……why shut down at all if the investors are still keeping their money in the fund?

 This question of mine went unanswered for my first few years in the financial industry.
-Just having bad performance generally isn’t reason ...More →
+Just having bad performance generally isn’t reason enough for ...More →

 The price of oil dropped over 6% today and is now sitting just below $70 per barrel.
 This is NOT the direction most investors thought oil was supposed to move.
 Remember 2008 when oil was over $140 per barrel?